kiliman/remix-error-logging/README.md

 // add handleError export to notify Bugsnag
-// this adds the request data as metadata to the error report export function handleError(request: Request, error: Error) {
+// this adds the request data as metadata to the error report
+// context is the object from `getLoadContext`
+// you can use this to add per request context like current user export function handleError(request: Request, error: Error, context: any) {
   console.log('notify bugsnag')
+  Bugsnag.setUser(context.getRequestContext().user)
   Bugsnag.notify(error, event => {
     event.addMetadata('request', {
       url: request.url,